OpenMDAO/OpenMDAO-Framework/docs/scripting/simulation.rst

 ----------------------

-Consider once again the top level assembly that was created for the :ref:`simple tutorial <Getting-Started-with-OpenMDAO>`.
+Consider once again the top level assembly that was created for the :ref:`simple tutorial <A-Simple-Tutorial-Problem>`.
 We would like to create a few instances of the ``Paraboloid`` function and connect them together in series.

 .. testcode:: connect_components